Neville Bulwer-Lytton, 3rd Earl of Lytton: Personal life

 He married Judith Blunt, later Baroness Wentworth in her own right, in Cairo in 1899.
-Judith was the only daughter of the poet Wilfrid Scawen Blunt and his wife Lady Anne Blunt (daughter of the Hon.
+She was the only daughter of the poet Wilfrid Scawen Blunt and his wife Lady Anne Blunt (daughter of the Hon.
 Ada Lovelace, and granddaughter of Lord Byron).
 The couple moved to the Blunts' Crabbet Park Stud in England in 1904.
 Before their divorce in 1923, they were the parents of three children: